gravitational/teleport/build.assets/charts/smoke_tests/README.md

 # Docker Image Smoke Tests

 This directory contains some smoke tests for our Docker images.
-Somke tests are quick go-or-no-go tests to check and see if the images we're shipping meet some basic functionality standard.
+Smoke tests are quick go-or-no-go tests to check and see if the images we're shipping meet some basic functionality standard.